 Creating Montclair Breast Center has been my way to improve the process of care by changing the way medical professionals and women approach breast health and thereby breast cancer.
 This is a new type of facility dedicated to proactive breast care, prevention and early detection of breast cancer.
 We encourage women to consider us their “Breast Home.”
-Our goal is to empower women with information so they can take appropriate action to protect themselves against this most common cancer in women; to provide a thoughtful, professional approach, with immediate results that create a sense of calm around an issue that is of such deep concern to so many women.
+Our goal is to empower women with information so they can take appropriate action to protect themselves against this most common cancer in women; to provide a thoughtful and professional approach that creates a sense of calm around an issue that is of such deep concern to so many women.

 But change is happening all too slowly for so many women in our community.
 Women are missing out on life-saving information and are getting breast cancers that could have been avoided.
 I was inspired by Barak Obama’s commencement address to all high school students when he said, “No One Does Big Things By Themselves.”
 So, I have decided to ask for YOUR help.
 We need to raise the level of breast care for our entire community of women.
 Breast cancer does not need to be a life-threatening disease.
 After my 30 years, I can see that change is way too slow.
 We need to “set the world on a different path.”
 We need to work at a grass-roots level and build a community.